the-turing-way/the-turing-way/dissemination_plan.md

 ## Presentations at local networks
 All The Turing Way project team members are encouraged to engage with local relevant networks and use their meetings to promote the Turing Way and present on its vision and progress.
+Listed below are relevant local groups that project members should be in touch with to offer presentations on the Turing Way.

 ### Birmingham
 - The Hacker Within monthly meetings